Australian Reptile Park

-The Australian Reptile Park is a wildlife sanctuary park that is located in Somersby near Gosford on the Central Coast of New South Wales, Australia.
+The Australian Reptile Park is a wildlife sanctuary park in Somersby near Gosford on the Central Coast of New South Wales, Australia.
 The Park has one of the largest reptile collections in Australia, with close to 50 species on display.
 The wide variety of reptile species at the Park includes snakes, lizards (such as Komodo dragons), turtles, tortoises, tuataras, American alligators and crocodiles.
 The Australian Reptile Park is home to Ploddy The Dinosaur, an icon which can be seen when going north on the Pacific Motorway after crossing the Mooney Mooney Bridge.

-In addition, the Park features Australian mammals such as kangaroos, wallabies, koalas, platypuses, Tasmanian devils, bare-nosed wombat, quokkas, echidnas, and dingoes.
+In addition, the Park features Australian mammals such as kangaroos, wallabies, koalas, Tasmanian devils, bare-nosed wombat, quokkas, echidnas, and dingoes.
 Australian birds featured include cassowaries.

 The park is heavily involved in snake and spider venom collection for use in the production of antivenom and is credited for saving the lives of thousands.
 It is an institutional member of the Zoo and Aquarium Association.

 History

 1949 – The Park's founder Eric Worrell starts building Ocean Beach Aquarium at Umina Beach.

 1950 – Ocean Beach Aquarium opens to the public.
 The aquarium includes a variety of marine fish, juvenile crocodile and snake and lizard pits.
 Worrell begins his snake venom milking work to contribute to the anti-venom manufacturing by the Commonwealth Serum Laboratories.

 1955 – Ocean Beach Aquarium contributes to production of first antivenom to taipan envenomation.

 1958 – Worrell moves his animal collection to Wyoming, a northern suburb of Gosford, and changes its name to Eric Worrell's Australian Reptile Park.

 1959 – The Park first opens to the public on 3 October.

 1962 – The Park contributes to availability of a full range of antivenoms.

-1963 – "Ploddy" (originally named Dino), the dinosaur erected, the first of Australia's big things.
+1963 – "Ploddy" (originally named Dino), the dinosaur erected, considered by many the first of Australia's big things.

 1968 – First nocturnal house in southern hemisphere opens.

 1970 – Worrell receives MBE recognising his role in producing antivenom.

 1970 – The Park begins providing funnel-web spider venom to Seqiris (formerly bioCSL) in the long process of developing an antivenom.

 1972 – Captive breeding of cassowaries begins.

 1980 – The long-awaited funnel-web spider antivenom is made available.

 1985 – A management team, including future owners John and Robyn Weigel, is formed to steer the future of park, now named simply the Australian Reptile Park.